-Working in intense heat, whether indoors or outdoors, can raise normal body temperature and in a worst-case scenario lead to heat stroke and possible death.
+Working in intense heat can raise normal body temperature and in a worst-case scenario lead to heat stroke and possible death.

 Heat-related illness and fatigue may also impair thinking and reaction times, which can increase the risk of worker injury, for example, by making errors, dropping tools or stumbling.